-We encourage all young people (aged 18-29) to join the program!
+We encourage everyone based in Lithuania, Netherlands and Poland to join the program!

 If you are interested in entrepreneurship the answer is most likely yes.
 Former attendees’ backgrounds are roughly 50% technical (developers, coders, designers) and 50% business (marketing, finance, law).
 Whether you are a *not so successfull* serial entrepreneur or new to the startup scene, if you motivated to learn business basics and open to new ideas you’ll fit right in.